 Developing a hotel marketing strategy isn’t easy, but without one, you’re going to fall behind pretty quickly in an increasingly competitive hotel industry.

->

-> If you spend a minute thinking about your previous marketing efforts, you may or may not be able to think of a time where you set marketing goals or laid out a complete marketing plan.
-However, regardless of your previous experience with travel marketing, you’ll be able to use this one-size-fits-all plan.
+If you spend a minute thinking about your previous marketing efforts, you may or may not be able to think of a time where you set marketing goals or laid out a complete marketing plan.
+However, regardless of your previous experience with travel marketing, you’ll be able to use this plan.

->

-> While you should adopt this plan a bit to meet your hotel’s exact needs, this approach is very versatile and includes a mix of digital marketing (i.e., social media and the like) to help your hotel come out on top.
+While you should adopt this plan a bit to meet your hotel’s exact needs, this approach is very versatile and includes a mix of digital marketing (i.e., social media and the like) to help your hotel come out on top.

 We know that the first of the 4 P’s in your marketing plan is your hotel i.e. your Product (Product, Price, Place, and Promotion) So let’s dig in by starting with promotions.